 This mom-and-pop cafe, open for takeout, has a fun and fresh spin on the traditional bagel.
 The bagels are made in-house with creative pairings.
 Try the caprese toast served with tomato, mozzarella, and pesto, the breakfast BLT sandwich served with maple bacon cream cheese, lettuce, tomato, and bacon bits, and the classic avocado toast.
 The cafe also serves coffee and offers catering for bulk orders with advanced notice.

 57 John F. Kennedy St.

 This ramen chain takes pride in its origin story, with its first few locations taking Japan by storm in 2010.
 The first American flagship restaurant opened in New York City in 2017.
-In July 2021, they opened their first local eatery in Harvard Square, and expect to soon open two more nearby locations—one in the Seaport and one at Legacy Place in Dedham.
-Check out the famous Ibusuki ramen (mixed broth made from pork and chicken and paired with garlic and soy sauce, pork chashu, scallions, bean sprouts, and fried garlic), named after the Japanese city where the chain launched.
-Menu offerings include vegan options, such as the vegan miso bowl (miso flavored vegetable stock soup, jiro vegetable mix, tomato, sweet corn, and tofu), and the hemp ramen.
+In July 2021, they opened their first local eatery in Harvard Square (they also now have locations in the Seaport and at Legacy Place in Dedham).
+Check out the famous Ibusuki ramen (mixed broth made from pork and chicken, and paired with garlic and soy sauce, pork chashu, scallions, bean sprouts, and fried garlic), named after the Japanese city where the chain launched.
+Menu offerings include vegan options, such as the vegan miso bowl (miso flavored vegetable stock soup, jiro vegetable mix, tomato, sweet corn, and tofu) and the hemp ramen.
 Not in the mood for ramen?
 Check out the rice bowls, musubi (rice balls), takoyaki, or gyoza.

 Bob Slate Stationers